EvictionLab/eviction-lab-website/content/eviction-tracking/dallas-tx.md

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the past 12 months and average filings in the historical years.<sup>1</sup>
+When you toggle the figure to see data relative to baseline, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the past 12 months and average filings in the historical years.<sup>1</sup>

 1. Data for Dallas County were collected by the [Child Poverty Action Lab](https://childpovertyactionlab.org/); historical averages cover 2017-2019.